ahmfarghaly/sa-cloudnative-booking-service/README.md

-# SA Cloud-Native Booking Service
+# Software Architecture Cloud-Native Booking Service

 A sample cloud-native microservices application built with Spring Boot and Spring Cloud.
 It demonstrates a modular booking domain composed of independent services, an API gateway, centralized configuration, service discovery, and a Vaadin-based UI.